sunuazizrahayu/Kurteyki/readme.md

 ## Work List

-* payment method, manual payment choice.
-* Coupon Code (Not Perfect)
 * Multiple user > instructor for lms
-* Review lms
+* Review lms by user
 * user register vertivication...
 * cookie setting

 ## Bug

-* when multiple user process on app.
-* currency format
+* currency format on settings page
 * language english
 * when order using coupon and transaction using midtrans, coupon code will reuse again...